lorenzo-stoakes/linux-vm-notes/README.md

    [page tables][page-tables] other than the copious functions relating to page table flags which rendered this page too huge.

-3. [Page Table Flag Functions][page-table-flag-funcs] - Page table functions
+3. [Page Table Flag Functions][page-table-flag-funcs] -
-   relating to page table flags, separated out to avoid the page table functions page getting to huge.
+   [Page table][page-tables] functions relating to page table flags, separated out to avoid the page table functions page getting to huge.

-4. [VMA Functions][vma-funcs] - Functions relating to Virtual Memory Areas (VMAs.)
+4. [VMA Functions][vma-funcs] - Functions relating to Virtual Memory Areas (VMAs), which are described in the [Process Address Space][process] section.

 ### Forthcoming